Hello and welcome!

 TikTok can be downloaded from the App Store, Google Play Store, Amazon Appstore, and other official application platforms.
-We’ve given the app a 12+ rating specifically so caregivers can access the device-level Apple and Android controls built into your family’s devices.
-If you don’t want your teen to download our app, you can prevent them from doing so using the parental controls available via these stores.
+TikTok has a 12+ rating in the Apple App Store and is listed as “Parental Guidance Recommended” in Google’s Play Store.
+If you don’t want your teen to download TikTok, these ratings mean you can prevent them from doing so using the parental controls available via these stores or platforms.

 Offering a safe and supportive environment is our top priority.
 We believe that feeling safe is essential to helping people feel comfortable with expressing themselves openly and creatively.
 We remove content, including video, audio, livestream, images, comments and text that violate our Community Guidelines, and accounts involved in severe or repeated violations.
 Under certain circumstances, we will go one step further and report the accounts to relevant legal authorities to keep our community safe.
 Our Community Guidelines apply to everyone, and to everything shared on TikTok.

 TikTok offers a home for creative expression where users can enjoy an eclectic range of immersive, genuine, and entertaining videos – from dance challenges to lip-syncing to DIY tutorials to historical parodies to internet memes.
 Learn more about the For You page, being a creator, and community safety on TikTok.